 Damasteel: If Damascus steel was invented today, this is how it would be done.
 Produced by Damasteel in Sweden, Damasteel® is a stainless powder metallurgy version of Damascus steel.
 The powder metallurgy process removes many of the challenges presented by forge-welded damascus, while also granting much more control over the consistency, physical properties, and even the pattern of the final product.

 Available in an expanding selection of patterns, we love Damasteel for its toughness, corrosion resistance, and ability to take a very keen edge.
 Damasteel empowers us to have even more control of quality and aesthetics, while also being available for full production scale.
+We’re proud to be offering it in our Collector’s Edition Cutlery.

 The End… Or is it?